 One side note (per Hollywood Reporter): Although one scene shows Gore’s visit to Trump Tower for that well-publicized meeting, the movie gives nothing away about Gore’s views on the president, suggestive to some of Gore’s own political aspirations.

 One of the most urgent films on the list.
 The sleeper of the Spring film festivals, as well as winner of an Audience Award in the U.S. Documentary category at Sundance, in Chasing Coral director Jeff Orlowski, a team of divers, and scientists team to take us on an ocean exploration to get to the bottom of massive reef die-off.
 This is not disaster porn.
 It’s a love letter to the endless frontier of the deep.
 (There’s also a VR companion to Chasing Coral as well.)
-Releases in the Spring and Summer.

 Out of the Blue